vfricou/zsh-config/README.md

 - Sprunge command line directly included to paste file/text.
 - A ssh-agent autoevaluation (Is disabled and is working not really properly now).
 - Mosh host completion.
-- Bind-key correction for Origin/End keys
+- Bind-key correction for Origin/End keys and custom bindkeys
+- History configuration with increased functionnalities
+- Command and options completion